GeorgioIO/Sql_northwind_data_analysis_project/README.md

 Here's the breakown of employees with the highest total sales:

-- **Specific countries** : in the top ten employees , as we can see they are either from **UK** or **USA**.
+- **USA Employees Domination** : The Employees that are from the USA dominates the top 5 ranks in the list , with their sales starting at **$232,000** to **$126,000**.

 - **Wide Sales Range** : Top 10 employees total sales span from $68,000 to $232,000 , indicating significant difference in products revenue.

-## 2. Which employees show consistent sales performance over time?
+## 2️⃣ Which employees show consistent sales performance over time?

-To identify the employees that showed consitent sales performance across the years in the database , i used **CTE** to get the top three employee each year , using `RANK()` and `PARTITION BY` so i can classify and rank them by year.
+To identify the employees that showed consistent sales performance across the years in the database , i used **CTE** to get the top three employees each year , using `RANK()` and `PARTITION BY` so i can classify and rank them by year.

 In the second query i extracted the employees that are ranked above the fifth rank but also the time they are appearing is equal to the count of the distinct years.